 BSci, BPsych(Hons), MClinPsych

-Zorah is a clinically trained psychologist who enjoys working with children, adolescents, and adults.
-Zorah is passionate about implementing evidence-based interventions and is trained in cognitive behavioural therapy and acceptance and commitment therapy.
+Zorah is a clinical psychologist who enjoys working with adolescents and adults.
+Zorah is passionate about implementing evidence-based interventions and is trained in cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), and eye-movement desensitisation and reprocessing (EMDR).

-Zorah is experienced in treating a wide range of presentations, such as anxiety, depression, anger management, and PTSD.
-She has a special interest in working with children and young people struggling with complex family environments, and individuals who have difficulties associated with living with a disability.
+Zorah is experienced in treating a wide range of presentations, such as anxiety, depression, and trauma related disorders.
+She has a special interest in working with those struggling with complex family environments, and individuals who have difficulties associated with living with a disability.
 Zorah is a registered NDIS provider.

 Zorah also enjoys assessment work and is experienced with cognitive assessment including determining adaptive skills, learning difficulties, intellectual disability, and giftedness.